PoojaGo99/Gokhale-MADA-Project/README.md

-# Overview

-A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.
-Other components (e.g., other programming languages) can be added as needed.

 # Pre-requisites

-This is a template for a data analysis project using R, Quarto, Github and a reference manager that can handle bibtex.
+This is a data analysis project using R, Quarto, Github and a reference manager that can handle bibtex.
 Our recommendation for the reference manager is Zotero, with the Better BibTex plugin/extension.
 It is also assumed that you have a word processor installed (e.g. MS Word or [LibreOffice](https://www.libreoffice.org/)).
 You need that software stack to make use of this template.
 To produce pdf output, you need a TeX distribution installed.
 You can use tinytex, following [these instructions.](https://quarto.org/docs/output-formats/pdf-basics.html)

 # Template structure and content